akshayud/akshayud.github.io/README.md

 # My Portfolio

-You can use the [editor on GitHub](https://github.com/akshayud/akshayud.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 # Something about me

 I am currently in my first year of graduate studies at the University of Delaware in Newark,DE .
 My current major is Computer Engineering.Last semester my major focussed on courses in Cybersecurity, and an Computer Architecture course.
 My Undergrad major was Electronics Engineering.
 This page will give you a comprehensive overview of all my projects.